The Indoor League: 1972 Indoor League Men's Darts Results

 All matches were played on a Northern England dartboard that does not have any treble scoring segments.
 The 1972 darts tournament was limited to players within the Yorkshire TV region.
 The winner received £100 and the runner up £50.
 There was no women's darts tournament in 1972.
-Only the final, two semi-finals and two of the quarter finals were transmitted during the 1972 series of six episodes.
+Only the final, two semi-finals and two of the quarter-finals were transmitted during the 1972 series of six episodes.

 1973 Indoor League Men's Darts Results

 Alan Evans, in his semi-final match against Tony Ridler became the first ever male player to score a 180 on Television.
 In the same game, Ridler also scored a 180 in the second leg.

 The current News of the World Darts Championship winner Ivor Hodgkinson entered the tournament but was beaten in the first round by Frank Crolla.

 The tournament featured several internationally capped darts players.
 Winner O'Regan played for both England and Ireland before becoming captain of Ireland.
-Willie Etherington, Ron Church and Des Stabb represented England, Bob Whyte represented Scotland,Alan Evans and Tony Ridler played for Wales, George Foster represented Australia and Al Lippman represented United States of America.
+Willie Etherington, Ron Church and Des Stabb represented England, Bob Whyte represented Scotland,Alan Evans and Tony Ridler played for Wales and George Foster & John Kelly represented Australia.

 1974 Indoor League Men's Darts Championship Results

 Doug Priestner, hit a 180 with his first three darts in the competition.
+He played with John Craine represented of Isle of Man and Steve Rollings represented by South Africa.